Vilified for drug pricing, CEO Shkreli busted for securities fraud

 In recent days, he even said that journalists do not "matter" and asked about a Democratic presidential candidate, "If @BernieSanders was a parasite what would he be?"

-Sanders, who advocates a single payer healthcare system to control drug prices, has refused to accept a donation from Shkreli, instead giving the money to a health clinic in Washington, D.C.
+Sanders, who advocates a single payer healthcare system to control drug prices, had refused to accept a donation from Shkreli, instead giving the money to a health clinic in Washington, D.C.

-Shkreli has hosted other live YouTube sessions.
+Shkreli has several live stream YouTube sessions.
 In one, he can be seen sitting at a computer in a plain white room with two electric guitars and an amplifier visible behind him while he answers infrequent questions from viewers.

 In a video posted on Wednesday he flippantly referred to “the miserable monotony of being ultra-rich.”